adamaltmejd/cv/cv.md

 ### Predicting Replication

 I use machine learning to estimate a model that is more accurate than a prediction market at forecasting replication success of lab experiments.
-While statistical properties of the original paper such as its p-value explain most of the variation, certain elements of the expirements' design are also influential.
-The model could be used as a cheap and efficient tool to aid researchers in evaluating the necessity of running replications ex ante.
+While statistical properties of the original paper such as its p-value explain most of the variation, certain experimental design features are also influential.
+The model could be used as a cheap tool to aid researchers in evaluating the necessity of running replications ex ante.

 ### Social Sciences Replication Project